-- Inappropriate conduct on school premises or at school-related activities that endangers the life or safety of another; - Assault (verbal or written threat) which imply physical or mental harm or battery (physical attack): - Bullying, Cyber Bullying, or any aggressive behavior that includes threats, harassment, verbal abuse, intimidation, social exclusion and isolation, extortion, and the use of a computer or telecommunication to send embarrassing, slanderous, threatening, or intimidating messages; - Destruction of school property/vandalism; - Failure to abide by corrective measures given for Disruptive or Serious Behavior offenses; - Gross disobedience or misconduct as determined by the principal or local authorities - Hazing; - Possession or use of drugs or alcohol; - Possession or use of weapons, "look-alike" weapons, or any object deemed potentially harmful to others; - Repeated Disruptive Behavior or Serious Behavior offenses; - Theft: - Threats, physical, verbal, or written, intended to cause physical or mental harm or fear.
+- Inappropriate conduct on school premises or at school-related activities that endangers the life or safety of another; - Assault (verbal or written threat) which implies physical or mental harm or battery (physical attack); - Bullying, Cyber Bullying, or any aggressive behavior that includes threats, harassment, verbal abuse, intimidation, social exclusion, isolation, extortion, and the use of a computer or telecommunication device to send embarrassing, slanderous, threatening, or intimidating messages; - Hazing;

+- Retaliation to bullying or harassment; - Use of slurs, derogatory language, or gestures against someone based on race, ethnicity, nationality, and disability, These actions perpetuate discrimination, reinforce stereotypes, and contribute to a culture of exclusion and hate.
+Whether verbal, non-verbal, or written, such behavior undermines the dignity and respect that everyone deserves. - Threats, physical, verbal, or written, intended to cause physical or mental harm or fear; - The use or position of tobacco, drugs, and alcohol; - Destruction of school property/vandalism; - Theft - Gross disobedience or misconduct as determined by the principal or local authorities - Possession or use of drugs or alcohol; - Possession or use of weapons, "look-alike" weapons, or any object deemed potentially harmful to others; and - Failure to abide by corrective measures given for Disruptive or Serious Behavior offenses;

-Severe Behavior offenses may result in the following sequence of consequences.
-The principal has the authority to use his/her discretion to assign appropriate consequences, responding at any step in the Serious Behavior offenses sequence based on the circumstances and the actions of the student(s) involved.
+Severe behavior offenses may result in the following sequence of consequences.
+The principal has the authority to use his/her discretion to assign appropriate consequences, responding at any step in the serious behavior offenses sequence based on the circumstances and the actions of the student(s) involved.
 In some cases, additional consequences may be assigned.

-• One to ten-day out-of-school suspension and recommendation for expulsion.
+- One to ten-day out-of-school suspension; and - Recommendation for expulsion.